-So, dear reader, I have come to the end of this story about my encounters with two African forest elephants, one of them (Dora) now long dead and almost certainly Bodunrin too - I am currently trying to obtain information on Bodunrin.
+I have just about come to the end of this story about my encounters with two African forest elephants, one of them (Dora) now long dead and probably Bodunrin too.
 As you will be aware, the events I describe above took place in the 1960s and 1970s and I left my job as Director of the University of Ibadan Zoo in 1979.
-Because of the discussions I describe on page 7 above about the possibility of establishing a breeding centre for the African forest elephant in Nigeria, I have kept a long-distance ear to the ground in case the idea re-emerged for meaningful discussion.
+Because of the discussions I describe on page 7 above regarding the possibility of establishing a breeding centre for the African forest elephant in Nigeria, I have kept a long-distance ear to the ground in case the idea reemerges for meaningful discussion.
 To the best of my knowledge, however, this has not happened.

 I am not sure how many wild forest elephants are still to be found in Nigeria.
-I am not clear either as to precisely how much primary tropical forest remains in Nigeria; some say none, others say a little is left here and there.
-When I was with Gerald Durrell in Cameroon, the country immediately to the east of Nigeria, I spent some time in primary rainforest, including a couple of nights in the middle of absolutely nowhere.
-My lasting memory of this is of stepping into a vast natural arena of overwhelming complexity and teeming with life.
-I recall the wonder of it all - the tall trees and dense, almost continuous canopy of leaves, the intermittent and varied bird calls resonating through the tree tops and the occasional burst of high-pitched, staccato mini-croaks from tiny tree frogs hidden away somewhere among the leaves.
+Neither am I sure how much original primary tropical forest remains there; some say none, others say there are a few small areas here and there in the south although these continue to diminish in size and number.
+When I was with Gerald Durrell in Cameroon, the country immediately to the east of Nigeria, we spent some time in primary rainforest, including a couple of nights in the middle of absolutely nowhere.
+My lasting memory of this is of stepping into a vast area of forest with the tallest trees I had ever seen but with relatively little green growth on the forest floor.
+I recall the remote wonder of it all - the almost continuous canopy of leaves high above, the varied but intermittent bird calls that seemed to bounce around from tree to tree, the occasional burst of staccato mini-croaks from tiny tree frogs hidden away somewhere nearby and the distinct, not unpleasant, smell that seems peculiar to a very warm, damp forest.
+It was impossible not to be aware that the forest was teeming with life.